i-dream-of-ai/cli/README.md

 # Shell MCP Server

 A Node.js implementation of the Model Context Protocol (MCP) that provides secure shell command execution capabilities.
 This server allows AI models to execute shell commands in a controlled environment with built-in security measures.
+Easily integrates with [Claude Desktop](https://claude.ai/download) for connecting Claude with your shell.

 ## Features